 How often can I get a food backpack?

 BackPack Programs in the Feeding America network are required to provide meals at least once a month.
 Most programs give out backpacks every week on Fridays or the day before a school break.
 Programs usually take a break during summer.
-During the summer, they most host summer meal programs.
+During the summer, they may host summer meal programs.

 How can I help?